-The City School curriculum is at heart an artistic curriculum.
-Our curriculum is inspired by Waldorf Pedagogy, and therefore, uses art to engage the students growth in thinking, feeling and creating.
+Waldorf curriculum is at heart an artistic curriculum, and therefore, uses art to engage the students growth in thinking, feeling and creating.
 The Teachers use art, music, poetry and music daily in every lesson to form a true connection between the material presented and the child.
 We seek to give children an authentic connection to every human being's responsibility in living on the earth.

 From Grade 1 to Grade 8, children create their own textbooks, called "Main Lesson Books".
 Great care and attention is paid to the illustrations, handwriting, and layout of each page.
 This holds true from Grade 1 where the children learn letters and numbers, to grade 8, where they study World War 1 and Organic Chemistry.
 Students draw detailed and careful illustrations of maps in Geography, hieroglyphics in history and beautifully rendered geometric forms in Math.